ruby-grape/grape/README.markdown

 ## Mounting

-The above sample creates a Rack application that can be run from a Rackup *config.ru* file:
+The above sample creates a Rack application that can be run from a rackup *config.ru* file:

 ```ruby
 run Twitter::API